EdwinSanFI/Project-Slot/README.md

   <img src="https://user-images.githubusercontent.com/6312342/174682294-5cba59de-7b58-4376-933b-9ee4b96e9d8c.png" alt="Combinations">
 </p>

-* But if you decide to exchange more credits than you have available, the program will print an error message.
+* But if you decide to exchange more more then you have, the program will print an error message.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682296-95a6368f-4e08-4cec-b3ce-33b8d9ebd3c2.png" alt="Combinations">